 Remember the joy of Christmas morning when you were young standing in front of a mound of presents and anticipating what would be in each brightly colored box?
-What if every day could be like Christmas morning for you dog?
+What if every day could be like Christmas morning for your dog?

 Dog toys are vital to the happy formation of your new puppy as well as his continued entertainment as he grows and matures.
-Dog toys help burn off excess energy, exercise his mind and body, and even help him learn and problem solve.
+Dog toys help burn off excess energy, exercise his mind and body, and even help him learn and problem-solve.
 Dog toys help you to interact with your four-legged family member in a fun, positive way while helping to build your relationship as well as an opportunity to work on his manners and overall training.

 Young puppies need different toys then an older puppy or adult dog.

 Stuffed dog toys should be made from soft but strong material, as their gums and milk teeth are not tough enough to withstand the coarse materials of some toys.
 They should also be smaller so the pup is not overwhelmed by the sheer size of the toy (although giant stuffed toys are often used as a security bed or pillow for pups that have recently left the litter).

 Rubber squeaky toys should be soft enough that the pup is able to make it squeak but not so thin that their brutally sharp milk teeth can puncture the material.
 Dog toys that are made out of a variety of materials, oddly shaped and various types of noise makers inside allow puppies to explore new things while exposing them to different noises.